-- (a) The right of members to voluntarily complete a pre-authorization for the release of PHI to a family member or other specific individuals. - (b) Storage and security of completed pre-authorization forms. - (c) Supervisor access to completed forms during both business and non-business hours. - (d) Expiration and renewal requirements for the pre-authorization form. - (e) Situations or circumstances in which members can expect the District to release their PHI to the pre-authorized family member or other specific individual.
+- 1. The right of members to voluntarily complete a pre-authorization for the release of PHI to a family member or other specific individuals. - 2.
+Storage and security of completed pre-authorization forms. - 3.
+Supervisor access to completed forms during both business and non-business hours. - 4.
+Expiration and renewal requirements for the pre-authorization form. - 5.
+Situations or circumstances in which members can expect the District to release their PHI to the pre-authorized family member or other specific individual.

-Return to Work
+Policy 1035 - Return to Work